 From the EMC point of view, the integration of electric drive systems into today's cars represents a substantial challenge.
-Due to the strict EMC requirements within the automotive environment, resonant converter topologies or even multilevel inverters have been explored to be advantageous for electric vehicle drives [1-3].
+Due to the strict EMC requirements within the automotive environment resonant converter topologies or even multilevel inverters have been explored to be advantageous for electric vehicle drives [1-3].
 However, the first commercial applications are equipped with a conventional hard switching power converter that will be discussed in this paper.

 The future drive concepts for passenger cars include an electric drive system either to reduce the fuel consumption or to build up a zero-emission vehicle.
-Possible solutions are the hybrid car, the pure electric car and the fuel cell car.
-Figure 1 shows the configurations for the electric systems that are implemented in those cars [4].
+Possible solutions are the hybrid car, the pure electric car and the fuel cell car which are shown in Figure 1 [4].

 Although the ideas for the power supply differ in each of these cases, the drive concepts are very similar from the viewpoint of Electromagnetic Compatibility (EMC).
-Yet they differ extremely from conventional automotive electrical system components.
+But they differ extremely from conventional automotive electrical system components.